How to submit work to an illustration agency

 - Agency Rush – Send no more than 6 low res samples to [email protected]

-Some of these guidelines for illustration submissions differ, Illustration Web and Lemonade illustration agency presumably do not want their inboxes filling up with images and prefer to be able to look through submissions when they are ready.
+Some of these guidelines for illustration submissions differ, Illustration X, Bright and Lemonade illustration agency presumably do not want their inboxes filling up with images and prefer to be able to look through submissions when they are ready.

 10 things to consider when submitting work to an illustration agency